 - The amount and substance of the portion used in relation to the work as a whole.
 Take into consideration the quality and the quantity of the words taken from the work.
-If the “heart” of the work or its full context was taken, this is not fair use even if the number of words copied are few.
+If the “heart” or the main essence of the work or its full context was taken, this is not fair use even if the number of words copied are few.

 - The effect on the market.
 The degree of fair use now depends on the impact of the new use on the original work.
 If the use is minimal and for a valid purpose, then the author of the original work may consider it fair.
 But with today’s social media, it’s easy to know the impact.
 People who are active on the Internet can easily tag a work as “plagiarized” if they know something about the original work.

 It’s easy to say that your work is “inspired from” another.
 But it’s difficult if you’re accused of plagiarism.

 PUTTING FAIR USE TO WORK

 - Always remember that ideas, themes, and facts are not copyrighted.
 However, events in a fictional work should not be taken as facts.

 - And if getting a permission to quote is something practical on your part, better get it from the author.